Jonkus/brot/README.md

 #### How does it work? ####

-The heart of brot is a git repository containing your blog-articles.
+The heart of buch is a git repository containing your blog-articles.
 You can thus checkout this repostitory and commit new blog entries or change them.
-By pushing your changes a git-hook is executed which converts your markdown-files into html and adds an index entry.
+By pushing your changes a git-hook is executed which converts your markdown-files and generates an index.

-With the help of mehl you can also send an e-mail with your article as plain/text to a functional e-mailbox.
+Mehl you can also send an e-mail with your article as plain/text to a functional e-mailbox.
 Mehl then commits and pushes it to the blog-repository, so the new entry appears. (tbd)

 ## Usage ##

- 1. _git clone [blog-repository-location]_
- 2. make your changes and additions (mainly in config.def)
+ 1. Put your markdown files into the pages/ directory of your working copy ($WORKINGCOPY)
- 3. commit und push to your repo
+ 2. Add, commit and push your changes to your bare repository ($BAREREPOSITORY)

-     - public-branch deploys in the _DEPLOYMENT\_DIR_
+  a. public-branch du in the _DEPLOYMENT\_DIR_
-     - private-branch deploys in the _PRIVATE\_DEPLOYMENT\_DIR_
+  b. private-branch deploys in the _PRIVATE\_DEPLOYMENT\_DIR_

  4. watch your generated html-files in your deployment-path

-## ToDo's ##
+## TODOs ##

- - including mehl
+ - brot should be called buch. refactoring needed.
- - full utf-8 support
+ - support for attachments in mehl
+ - a bare repo can be dropped in a local environment installation script should support this